saeedehj/THExt-context-extended/README.md

-# Abstractive Context Summarization for News Highlights Extraction
+# Enhancing News Highlights Extraction through Abstractive Context

 This repository contains the code for our adaptation of the paper [Transformer-based Highlights Extraction from scientific papers - THExt](https://www.sciencedirect.com/science/article/abs/pii/S0950705122006931), to the domain of news articles (cnn-dailymail, xsum).